emiliensocchi/aztier.com/README.md

-A simple frontend for the AzTier project: https://github.com/emiliensocchi/azure-tiering
+A simple frontend for the [Azure administrative tiering](https://github.com/emiliensocchi/azure-tiering) (AzTier) project.